A private vaccination service offering protection against the chickenpox virus.

 However, it’s not suitable for pregnant or breastfeeding women, anyone with a weakened immune system or anyone who has received the MMR vaccine in the last four weeks.

-First, you’ll need to pop into your local branch of Whitworth or give us a ring to book your appointment.
+First, you’ll need to pop into your local Whitworth Pharmacy or give us a ring to book your appointment.

 On the day of your appointment, we’ll take you into a private consultation room and ask you a few questions about your health and any medication you’re currently taking.
 This will help us decide whether you are suitable.